ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-group-rows/index.md

 }
 </snippet>

-Below shows an example of aggregating with full width rows for groups.
+Below shows an example of aggregation with Group Rows.
 It also provides an `innerRenderer` to configure what gets displaying inside the row groups, however it keeps the Default Group Cell Renderer for it's expand / collapse functionality.
-The following can be noted:
+Note the following:

 - Each group spans the width of the grid.
 - Each group uses a custom Cell Renderer.
 The cell renderer shows the aggregation data for each medal type.